treellama/shapefusion/trunk/README.txt

 What is ShapeFusion?
 --------------------
-ShapeFusion is a scenario editor for the Bungie games "Marathon II: Durandal" and "Marathon Infinity".
-It's useful also for the AlephOne engine, the Open Source evolution of the original games (I consider it part of the AlephOne effort, actually).
-A Marathon scenario is made of several files; ShapeFusion is devoted to editing the "Shapes" file, which stores most of the game graphics and animation data.
+ShapeFusion is a scenario editor for the AlephOne game engine, also compatible with Bungie's original Marathon II and Marathon Infinity engines.
+An AlephOne scenario is made of several files; ShapeFusion is devoted to editing the "Shapes" file, which stores most of the scenario graphics and animation data.
 It's *not* a tool for editing maps.
 In case you ever used Bungie tools for editing Marathon scenarios, it's enough to say that ShapeFusion is meant as a replacement for Anvil, or better for its Shapes editor.
-Anvil has always been a buggy, incomplete, closed-source and Mac-only editor: I hope things will be better with ShapeFusion.
-Thanks to Etienne Samson, since version 0.4 ShapeFusion can open Sounds files too;
-the Sounds editor is in progress.
+Such a replacement is mainly needed because Anvil is proprietary, non-free and Mac-only software, which makes it very difficult to use on modern platforms.
+Thanks to Etienne Samson, since version 0.4 ShapeFusion can open Sounds files too; the Sounds editor is in progress and I hope it will reach the level of the Shapes counterpart soon.

 As for the license, ShapeFusion is free software, released under the terms of the GNU General Public License.
 For more information see the COPYING file